 How a newsletter can help you sell more books

-The newsletter is about them, and not you.
 Sure, you can share personal details of your life.
 But keep in mind that oversharing in a newsletter and veering off-point is disrespectful to your reader, and will likely encourage unsubscribes.
-Your goal is to sell more books, to encourage engagement and to foster the connection with your followers.
+Your goal is to sell more books, to encourage engagement and to foster loyalty among your followers.

 It’s hard to do that if you ramble on about your Aunt Ethel’s 86th birthday party.
 I mean it’s awesome for Aunt Ethel, but your readers may not care so much.
 This is probably better shared on Facebook!